alper/alpernl/content/posts/highlights-from-the-art-of-not-being-governed/index.md

 > Peoples whose vernacular order was egalitarian lacked the institutional handles by which they could be governed.
 Those institutions would have to be provided, if necessary, by force.

 > In Batavia, the Dutch discerned, according to their preconception, a Chinese minority.
 This mixed group did not consider itself Chinese; its boundaries merged seamlessly with those of other Batavians, with whom they freely intermarried.
 Once the Dutch discerned this ethnicity, however, they institutionalized their administrative fiction.
 They set about territorializing the “Chinese”quarter, selected “Chinese”officials, set up local courts for customary Chinese law as they saw it, instituted Chinese schools, and in general made sure that all those falling within this classification approached the colonial regime as Batavian “Chinese.”What began as something of a figment of the Dutch imperial imagination took on real sociological substance through the traffic patterns of institutions.
-And voilÃ !—after sixty years or so there was indeed a self-conscious Chinese community.
+And voilà!—after sixty years or so there was indeed a self-conscious Chinese community.

 > The point is that once created, an institutional identity acquires its own history.
 The longer and deeper this history is, the more it will resemble the mythmaking and forgetting of nationalism.
 Over time such an identity, however fabricated its origin, will take on essentialist features and may well inspire passionate loyalty.